-- If you own your system – the choice is yours!
+- If you own your system: the choice is yours!
 Do your research to find a reliable and high-quality company any time you have a service need.
-Luckily, EmPower Solar has a full-time service department and we’ve already helped hundreds of homeowners who no longer have a local service provider.
-If you need your solar panels serviced, contact firstname.lastname@example.org or call 516-837-3459 x 12156

-- If you have a solar lease or have a long-term solar PPA agreement – there is likely an alternative company scheduled to pick up the service agreement you signed.
+- If you have a solar lease or have a long-term solar PPA agreement: there is likely an alternative company slated to continue your service agreement.
 Most of these agreements are for 20 years and the terms of your agreement shouldn’t change just because they’re being serviced by another company.
-Find out from your initial service provider who that company is and make sure you’re either paying your bill every month or mentally setting aside that money if there’s been a lapse in your billing cycle.
+Find out from your initial service provider who that company is and make sure you’re either paying your bill every month or setting aside that money if there’s been a lapse in your billing cycle.

-Going solar is always the right decision and Long Islanders should feel safe and secure in making the decision to go solar.
-Like any other big home improvement, it is important to do your consumer research, and know what questions to ask.
-We’ve put together a checklist of important topics to cover when doing your solar research.
+Homeowners on Long Island and in NYC should feel safe and confident in making the decision to go solar.
+Like any other big home improvement, it is important to do your research.
+Below are the three most important factors to consider when selecting a solar contractor, and questions you should ask.

-- PEOPLE: Company History & Reviews:– Who is the company?
+- Who is the company?
 How many years have they been in business?
 Where are they based, where do their employees and clients live and are they credible?
-Look up online reviews, call some of their clients, and drive by their installations.
+Read their online reviews, ask to speak with some of their clients, and drive by a few their existing installations.

-- PRODUCT – What technology is being offered?
-SunPower’s high-efficiency panels range from 327 – 360 watts per panel.
-Anything below that is 5-year-old technology.
+- What technology is being offered?
 Are they proposing central or micro inverters?
 (Hint – micro inverters are better, newer technology.)
 It’s also important to ask about the financial condition of the manufacturer.
-SunPower is backed by Total – a top 10 global company.

-- PRICING AND PRODUCTION – How much are they charging and how much are they saving you?
+- How much are they charging and how much are they saving you?
 No sense buying a small system for a cheap price if you’re still stuck with a high energy bill from the utility company.
-Smart consumers think LONG TERM and look at how much they will spend and how much they will save over the lifetime of the solar system.
+Smart consumers think long term and look at how much they will spend and how much they will save over the lifetime of the solar system.